-Watch best practice Sales Performance Management & Incentive Compensation videos by leading industry to maximize your investment sales compensation program.
+Watch best practice Sales Performance Management & Incentive Compensation videos by leading the industry to maximize your investment sales compensation program.

 Why A Little Competition Is Good For Your Sales

-In this video David Marshall - founder, will step you through examples of motivational incentives that drive competition without wrecking your team ethos.
+In this video, David Marshall - founder, will step you through examples of motivational incentives that drive competition without wrecking your team ethos.